Skip to content

 • Add the disclaimer “ The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.”

 • Outline your plan for professional growth in an Individualized Development Plan (IDP).
-All new cohorts of trainees and Fellows are asked to complete and maintain an IDP and to discuss their IDP periodically with their mentors so that they achieve a mutual understanding of the student’s personal and professional goals.
+All new cohorts of Trainees and Fellows are asked to complete and maintain an IDP and to discuss their IDP periodically with their mentors so that they achieve a mutual understanding of the student’s personal and professional goals.
 Trainees are also encouraged to discuss their IDP with the CSDE Training Director or Training Core P.I. who may work with them to help them achieve their plans.
-This is required in the fall quarter Proseminar (CSDE 502)

 • Complete online training in the Protection of Human Research Subjects Protection.
 There are several online options.
-The Spring Proseminar (CSDE 502) requires the CITI web-based training course called Human Subjects Learners (Stage 1 – Basic Course).
+CSDE 502, our Responsible Conduct of Research course offered in Spring, requires the CITI web-based training course called Human Subjects Learners (Stage 1 – Basic Course).
 Comply with all regulations of the UW Human Subjects Division.
 IRB approval is required before starting research involving human subjects.

 5. Minimum GPA